Description

 and discloses an engine containing substantial dead space in

 the air intake port connecting the cylinders.
-Finally, Thomas
+Finally,

-excess engine heat.
+generated by excess engine heat.

 In these respects, the SE-DPCE according to the present

-invention substantially departs from the conventional concepts
+invention substantially departs from the conventional

-dramatically improved internal combustion engine that is more
+provides a dramatically improved internal combustion engine

-efficient than conventional internal combustion engines.
+that is more efficient than conventional internal combustion

 SUMMARY OF THE INVENTION